niloc95/webScheduler/.github/SECURITY.md

 # Security Vulnerabilities

-If you discover a security vulnerability within @webScheduler, please send an email to info@@webScheduler.org.
+If you discover a security vulnerability within @webSchedulr, please send an email to info@@webSchedulr.org.
 All security vulnerabilities will be promptly addressed.